-Annex A Extending the model

-Note: To translate this paper into over 50 languages, please see the Automatic translation option at the top of the screen

-Annex A Extending the model
+Annex D Extending the model

-109. One of the GSIM design principles is that GSIM can easily be adapted and extended to meet users' needs.
-It is expected that some implementers may wish to extend GSIM, by adding detail and indicating which information objects are used, and exactly how.

-110. Examples of when this could be needed are:

-(a) A statistical organization wants to specify types of Rules (for example, Methodological Rules and Process Control Rules)

-(b) A statistical organization wants to add another specialization of Instrument

-111. Note that there are many points in GSIM where additional detail is expected to be added.
+- 140. One of the GSIM design principles is that GSIM can easily be adapted and extended to meet users' needs.
+It is expected that some implementers may wish to extend GSIM, by adding detail and indicating which information objects are used, and exactly how. - 141.
+Examples of when this could be needed are: - (a) A statistical organization wants to specify types of Rules (for example, Methodological Rules and Process Control Rules) - (b) A statistical organization wants to add another specialization of Instrument - 142.
+Note that there are many points in GSIM where additional detail is expected to be added.
 These extensions can be done using the modelling techniques which GSIM itself uses.
-The following guidelines are intended to help modellers employ a common technique when extending and implementing the conceptual model, so that the use of GSIM itself within specific organizations is done in a common and understandable fashion.

-112. For people who have experience in modelling with the standard UML tools, the recommended technique should be straightforward.
+The following guidelines are intended to help modellers employ a common technique when extending and implementing the conceptual model, so that the use of GSIM itself within specific organizations is done in a common and understandable fashion. - 143.
+For people who have experience in modelling with the standard UML tools, the recommended technique should be straightforward.
 However, not all staff have this experience.
 For those with less familiarity, a 'metamodel template' is also provided which allows non-modellers to capture the same information in a form that relies on plain text.